 Empowering Women and Girls

-IIE’s HER program provides young women in secondary school from underserved communities with a pathway to university.
+IIE’s HER program provides young women in secondary school from under-served communities with a pathway to university.
 A pilot project in Ethiopia, HER will provide 100 girls entering the 11th grade with scholarship support combined with innovative leadership and life skills training to help them complete their secondary education and equip them with the tools needed to continue on to university.

 IIE custom designs comprehensive leadership programs for organizations and groups.
-All trainings use cutting edge experiential learning techniques including visioning, dialogue, and strategic planning on key areas of concern to IIE that foster team effectiveness, improved interpersonal and communication skills, and thoughtful succession plans.
+All training use cutting edge experiential learning techniques including visioning, dialogue, and strategic planning on key areas of concern to IIE that foster team effectiveness, improved interpersonal and communication skills, and thoughtful succession plans.

 IIE is uniquely qualified to administer all aspects of scholarship and exchange programs, including recruitment, selection, academic placement, orientation, student monitoring, grant management, and alumni activities in Sub-Saharan Africa.

 Study Tours and Experience Sharing